snudurupati/azure-databricks-workshop/ReadMe2.md

 The Chicago crimes dataset is leveraged in the lab.<br>

 ## 2. Data Science Workshops:
-This module focuses on ML pipeline and also a deep learning pipeline using tensorFlow.
+This module focuses on ML pipeline and also a deep learning pipeline using TensorFlow & Keras.

 In the ML workshop the following are covered:
 1. Ingest data and cleanse data using a DE pipeline<br>